 A new Australian recycling program will make all brands of pens and markers 100% recyclable, thanks to a partnership between leading stationary company BIC, and innovative recycling giant TerraCycle.
 Launching today, the Writing Instruments Recycling Program will encourage schools, offices and communities across Australia to collect used pens, markers and other writing instruments to be recycled.
 The partnership between BIC and TerraCycle has already seen impressive results through its European programs, having diverted an incredible 40 million pens from landfills across Europe to date.

-How to get involved in the new recycling program
+How to get involved in the new recycling program for pens

 To recycle in the program, Australians simply visit the TerraCycle website to sign up and join the program.
 Then start collecting used writing instruments in any available cardboard box.
 Once the box is full, they can download a free shipping label from their TerraCycle account and drop the box off at Australia Post.
 From the beginning of September, collectors will also be able to drop off their used writing instruments at any participating Officeworks store for recycling.

 TerraCycle will then sort, shred, and melt the items down into plastic pellets to be used in the manufacture of new products such as garden beds, park benches and even playgrounds.
 Additionally, for every kilogram of writing instruments sent to TerraCycle, collectors will earn $1 towards the Australian school or charity of their choice.
 Globally, more than $45 million has been raised for schools and charities through TerraCycle’s free programs.